Background

 Shared micromobility is a service that provides bikes and/or scooters for people to rent by the minute for short trips.
 Vehicles are typically rented and unlocked through a smartphone app.

-Oregon State University (OSU) is bringing a shared micromobility system to the Corvallis campus for a one-year pilot project.
+Oregon State University is bringing a shared micromobility system to the Corvallis campus for a one-year pilot project.
 The project aims to provide sustainable transportation choices for OSU students, employees, and visitors through a mixed fleet of shared bicycles and electric scooters.
+Shared scooters and bikes can provide last-mile connections and replace driving trips across campus.

 ASOSU and OSU Transportation Services have heard input from the student body that shared bikes and scooters would fill an unmet need for sustainable transportation on campus.
 Shared micromobility is also a recommended university action in OSU’s 2030 Sustainable Transportation Strategy.